 Block Paving bricks are everywhere due to the popularity of converting front gardens into ‘Car parking’ drives and are now a common waste material.
 These used mossy bricks can often be found for free or very little money.
 Be aware they do come in two different thicknesses.
-Its best to keep the block used in this holder all of the same thickness.
+Its best to keep the block used in this holder the thinner 50mm blocks.

 As with all my designs it has standardised dimensions is reusable and has more than one function.